Supported in part through the National Science Foundation LSAMP

 - Earn the money they need for college through internships

 - Develop a network of peer mentors

 - Complete a research project as an undergraduate

 - Develop leadership skills by making presentations to students and professionals describing their summer internships and research projects

 - Develop leadership skills by leading recitation sessions and mentoring other students

 - Graduate with a B.S. in a STEM discipline

 ANSEP was started in 1995 with one student.
-In 2002 we graduated our first ANSEP Alaska Native engineer.
-Since 2002 we have graduated 168 Alaska Native scientists and engineers.
-Approximately 250 bachelor’s degree-seeking students participate.
+Since 1995 our university has graduated 304 Alaska Native scientists and engineers.
+Approximately 400 bachelor’s degree-seeking students participate.

 How the University Success component works:

 Our retention rates are high because we have designed an academic community that focuses on those areas where students have traditionally had difficulties.
 ANSEP students understand the importance of community and teamwork.
 We help them find ways to work together to be successful.